mwmlln/tails-on-trails/README.md

 This site is created as a portfolio project for Code Institute's Software Development course.
 Please note that the course duration for my group, coding career for women is shortened by 3 months.

-## The purpose for this site
+## The purpose of this site

 This site is created to share/seek the information about dog-friendly nature trails in Ireland.
 There are numerous nature trails and their information widely available online however there are not as many information about the suitability of the walk with man’s best friend.
 The information on dog-friendly nature trails is not easy to find at present so here I created a forum to share the information and experience of the nature walk with dogs.
-This site is mainly intended for registered users however unregistered guest users can view the summary list.
+This site is mainly intended for registered users however unregistered guest users can view the summary of the posts.
 The reason for this is to give unregistered user a chance to preview the service before they make a decision whether or not the site is suited for their needs.

 ## User Experience